fauria/mongoose-sanitizer/README.md

 MyMongooseSchema.plugin(sanitizerPlugin);
 ```

-When saving a document generated with MyMongooseSchema, mongoose-sanitizer will automatically iterate over every field, sanitizing it before storing in the database.
+When saving a document generated with MyMongooseSchema, mongoose-sanitizer will automatically iterate over every field, sanitizing them before storage in the database.

 An optional options object can be passed with the following attributes:

 - `skip`
   - Default is `[]`
   - Array indicating which fields should be excluded from being sanitized.
+If omitted or empty, every field in the document will be sanitized.

 - `include`
   - Default is `[]`
   - Array indicating which fields should be sanitized.
-If omitted or empty, every field in the document will be parsed.
+If omitted or empty, every field in the document will be sanitized.

 ## License